Cunningham Falls State Park

 Surrounded by the beautiful Catoctin Mountains, Cunningham Falls State Park is home to Maryland’s highest cascading waterfall.
 A hiking trail and a short walking path both lead to the falls where visitors enjoy picturesque views year round.
 Other hiking trails of various difficulty levels weave through the park.
 Cunningham Falls is also home to the Annual Maple Syrup Festival which takes place every second and third weekend in March.

 Hunting Creek Lake is a popular spot in the summer with its sandy beach and swimming opportunities.
+In fact, the park often reaches capacity early in the day so plan to arrive early.
 Boating, fishing, and picnics are also popular here.
 The park is a great place to see lots of native Maryland wildlife.
-The Scales and Tales program brings live birds of prey and reptiles to Cunningham Falls that cannot be returned to the wild.
-Visitors can get a firsthand look at some of these amazing animals at the Cunningham Falls Aviary, a true hidden gem of Frederick County.
+The park is adjacent to Catoctin Mountain Park, so there's plenty to explore to make it a multi-day experience in the Catoctin Mountains.

 8 a.m. to Sunset, April-October